Humans are not the only ones who experience excessive gas; dogs suffer from flatulence and can ultimately have worse gas than humans.

 What can I give my dog for trapped gas?

 If your dog has trapped gas, you can try giving him a bit of yogurt, ginger, or edible peppermint.
 All of these methods work on both humans and dogs.

 How do you massage a dog’s stomach?

 Before massaging your dog’s stomach, make sure that he is calm and relaxed.
-Pet your dog to get him used to being touched, and then transition to gently circular motions over his stomach.
+Pet your dog to get him used to be touched, and then transition to gently circular motions over his stomach.

 How do you get rid of trapped gas using massage?

 Whether in humans or dogs, massaging the stomach can encourage stools and gas to move around in the colon.
 This can help relieve the feeling of being bloated or having gas.
 Just remember to use gentle circular motions on the stomach.

 Can I give my dog anything for gas?